ClonyPDF home

 What file size does the JAPAN eVISA portal accept for photo uploads?

-The portal's own FAQ recommends keeping uploaded files at 2 MB or under, in PDF, TIF, JPG, PNG, GIF, or BMP format.
+The portal's own FAQ recommends keeping uploaded files at 2 MB or under, in PDF, TIF, JPG, PNG, GIF, or BMP format, with a maximum of 50 pages where multiple documents are combined.
 Some third-party guides cite smaller historical limits for older paper-visa digital copies, so use the eVISA portal's current instructions if you're applying through that system.

 Upload a photo, pick your visa type, and get a properly cropped, white-background Japan visa photo — ready to print or upload — in under a minute.